rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - City grid navigation, measuring lengths from coordinates.
 - Remember: “Subtract coordinates, take absolute value.”
+- Tip: Highlight repeated coordinates with a quick underline so horizontal or vertical distances stand out.

 ##### Block 4 – Perimeter/Area from Vertices
 🔹 **Definition:** For polygons plotted on the plane, use coordinates to compute side lengths, perimeter, and area (especially rectangles/triangles).